John F. Kennedy assassination conspiracy theories: Cuban government conspiracy

 Luce said that she told the caller to give his information to the FBI.
-Subsequently, Luce would reveal the details of the incident to both the Church Committee and the HSCA.
+Luce revealed the details of the incident to both the Church Committee and the HSCA.
 Both committees investigated the incident, but were unable to uncover any evidence to corroborate the allegations.
 In May 1967, CIA Director Richard Helms told President Lyndon Johnson that the CIA had tried to assassinate Castro.
 Helms further stated that the CIA had employed members of the Mafia in this effort, and "... that CIA plots to assassinate Fidel Castro dated back to August of 1960 – to the Eisenhower Administration."
-Helms also said that the plots against Castro continued into the Kennedy Administration and that Attorney General Robert Kennedy had known about both the plots and the Mafia's involvement.
+Helms said that the plots against Castro continued into the Kennedy Administration and that Attorney General Robert Kennedy had known about both the plots and the Mafia's involvement.

 On separate occasions, Johnson told two prominent television newsmen that he believed that JFK's assassination had been organized by Castro as retaliation for the CIA's efforts to kill Castro.
 In October 1968, Johnson told veteran newsman Howard K. Smith of ABC that "Kennedy was trying to get to Castro, but Castro got to him first."
 In September 1969, in an interview with Walter Cronkite of CBS, Johnson said in regard to the assassination, "[I could not] honestly say that I've ever been completely relieved of the fact that there might have been international connections", and referenced unnamed "others".
 Finally, in 1971, Johnson told his former speechwriter Leo Janos of Time magazine that he "never believed that Oswald acted alone".

+When the news that Kennedy had been shot reached Castro, he was being interviewed by the French journalist Jean Daniel.
+Daniel recalls that when Castro found out about the events in Dallas he said "this is bad news" because Kennedy was "a man you can talk with" and that "anyone else would be worse".

 In 1977, Castro was interviewed by newsman Bill Moyers.
 Castro denied any involvement in Kennedy's death, saying:

 It would have been absolute insanity by Cuba. ...
 It would have been a provocation.
 Needless to say, it would have been to run the risk that our country would have been destroyed by the United States.
 Nobody who's not insane could have thought about [killing Kennedy in retaliation].